wfrost1213/Pull-my-leg-request-tutorial/README.md

 # Pull [my leg] request tutorial
 An open challenge to submit comical punchlines to my jokes to demonstrate how pull requests can enable collaborative working.

 Why did the chicken cross the road?
+To avoid the innovation centre

 What is orange and sounds like a parrot?